Intentional Filmmaking Class

 - Review and improve your film’s web site.
 Work on key words, Google searches for your market, outlining your market/audience for the film.
 Where to find them and how to connect to them.
 Building your data base while making your film is a major issue today.

 - Learn successful crowdfunding.
-From the Heart has been partners with Indiegogo since 2011 and has raised over $2.2 million for independent filmmakers.
+From the Heart was one of Indiegogo’s first partners and we’ve helped raised over $4 million for independent filmmakers through crowdfunding.

 - We teach funding parties, how to do it and be successful.